Disaster Manual: Section 9 - Insurance Issues

 - If a claim is settled within seventy-two hours of the date the loss is reported to the insurance company, the public insurance adjuster is entitled only to reasonable compensation for time and expenses and cannot receive a commission consisting of a percentage of the total amount paid by the insurer.

 - The public insurance adjuster’s fee may not exceed 10 percent of a claim settlement.
 A clear statement of the public insurance adjuster’s commission must be disclosed in the public insurance adjuster’s written contract.
-Always review the contract language and note that you may request a change to limit recovery to the percentage of the amount the public adjuster recovered.
-If the public insurance adjuster is not licensed, the public insurance adjuster is not allowed to take a fee and any agreement must be in writing.
+Always review the contract language.
+If the public insurance adjuster is not licensed, the public insurance adjuster is not allowed to take a fee.

 No. The public insurance adjuster may not participate, either directly or indirectly, in the reconstruction or repair of damaged property that is the subject of a claim adjusted by the public insurance adjuster.